openebs/openebs/README.md

 # Welcome to OpenEBS
 <BR>
-We are an ultra-modern Block Mode storage platform, a Hyper-Converged software Storage System and a Enterprise Grade virtual NVMe-oF SAN (vSAN) Fabric that is natively & tighty integrated into Kubernetes.<BR>
+We are an ultra-modern Block Mode storage platform, a Hyper-Converged software Storage System and an Enterprise Grade virtual NVMe-oF SAN (vSAN) Fabric that is natively & very tightly integrated into Kubernetes.<BR>
 <BR>

 > [!IMPORTANT]
 > **OpenEBS provides**... <BR>
 > - Stateful persistent Dynamically provisioned storage volumes for Kubernetes
-> - High Performance NVMe-oF storage access optomized for All-Flash Solid State storage media
+> - High Performance NVMe-oF storage access optimized for All-Flash Solid State storage media
 > - is a 100% Cloud-Native storage platform
-> - Delivers a Kubernetes cluster-wide vSAN fabric that provides containers/Pods with resillent access to storage across the entire cluster.
+> - Delivers a Kubernetes cluster-wide vSAN fabric that provides containers/Pods with resilient access to storage across the entire cluster.
-> - Enterprise Grade data management capabilities such as **snapshots, clones, replicated volumes, DIskGroups, Volume Groups, Aggregates, RAID** <BR>
+> - Enterprise Grade data management capabilities such as **snapshots, clones, replicated volumes, DiskGroups, Volume Groups, Aggregates, RAID** <BR>
 <BR>

 ### Multiple Storage Engines
-OpenEBS is a Kubernetes provides Persistent Stateful Storage Platform that has **5 core Data Engines**<BR>
+OpenEBS is a Kubernetes provides Persistent Stateful Storage Platform that has **5 core Data-Engines**<BR>
-Each Storage Engine provides differnt Capabilities, Flexibility, Resilliance, Data Protections, and Performance features.<BR>
+Each Storage engine provides different Capabilities, Flexibility, Resilience, Data Protections, and Performance features. <BR>

 | ID  | Data-Eegines       | Where to create your issues                            |
 | :---: | :---             | :---                                                   |